 The market for our companion animal, livestock and poultry diagnostic tests and our dairy and water testing products could be negatively impacted by a number of factors impacting testing practices.
 The introduction or broad market acceptance of vaccines or preventatives for the diseases and conditions for which we sell diagnostic tests and services could result in a decline in testing.
-Changes in accepted medical protocols regarding the diagnosis of certain diseases and conditions could have a similar for such diseases.
+Changes in accepted medical protocols regarding the diagnosis of certain diseases and conditions could have a similar effect.
+Eradication or substantial declines in the prevalence of certain diseases also could lead to a decline in diagnostic testing for such diseases.
 Our livestock and poultry products business in particular is subject to fluctuations resulting from changes in disease prevalence.
 Changes in government regulations or in the availability of government funds available for monitoring programs could negatively affect sales of our products that are driven by compliance testing, such as our livestock and poultry, dairy and water products.
 In addition, changes and trends in local dairy, poultry, or other food markets around the world could negatively affect the related production markets resulting in a decline in demand for our testing products.
 Declines in testing for any reason, including the reasons described above, along with lost opportunities associated with a reduction in veterinary visits, could have an adverse effect on our results of operations.